 Want more packing tips/travel advice and awesome photos?
 Sign up for our weekly newsletter to get personalize info and and inside scoop as to where we’re going next!
 (Plus there’s a free pre-departure checklist download waiting for you!)

-Berty would be fine getting there 5 minutes before we board, but I’m an anxious flyer.
+Berty would be fine getting to the airport minutes before we board, but I’m an anxious flyer.
 For international flights we arrive at least 2 hours before leaving, so that we can handle any hiccups with luggage, passports, or anything else.
 Additionally, with layovers, after exiting the plane, I like to find our gate number before we eat, go pee, anything.
 That way if we are rushed for time, we at least know where we are going.

 This is super important.
 Always make sure your precious photos are stored away permanently at home.
 No matter how careful you are, things get stolen/lost all the time.
 This is an especially important tip from Berty because he has many weddings and engagement shoots on computers and hard drives that NEED to be secured in a safe place!

 Drinking water can make such a difference when you arrive at your destination!
 Keeping hydrated, you will feel much more refreshed, and keep your immune system in check.
 Once you’re on the plane, scope out the bathroom nearest to your seat.
 I’d rather be that person that goes to the bathroom 5 times per flight (okay, I’m exaggerating a little) than the person tired and dehydrated when we arrive in paradise.